source.include

 TIP

-If you are unsure which third-party dependencies in node_modules contain ESNext syntax, you can use the Check Syntax Plugin of Rsbuild for checking.
+If you are unsure which third-party dependencies in node_modules contain ESNext syntax, you can use the @rsbuild/plugin-check-syntax for checking.
 The plugin can help you find the modules that contain ESNext syntax.

 Take query-string as an example, you can add the following config: